 by Diane Hentges

-For more information on how you can give, advocate and volunteer, contact me at 913-371-3674 or at email@example.com.
-You can find volunteer opportunities by checking out our website, www.unitedway-wyco.org and click on Volunteer.
+For more information on how you can resolve to give, advocate and volunteer, contact me at 913-371-3674 or at email@example.com.
+You can find volunteer opportunities by checking out our website at www.unitedway-wyco.org.